Ros Hodges ACR

 My clients include The National Trust, The Dean and Chapter Westminster Abbey, Regional Museums, Specialist Dealers, Private Collectors and Members of the Public.

-I have served on the ICON Ceramics and Glass Group Committee, serving 3 years as Chairperson.
+I have previously served on the ICON Ceramics and Glass Group Committee, serving 3 years as Chairperson ending my tenure in 2008.

 Ros worked on a project at Rainham Hall to conserve and secure the fireplace delft tiles.
 Ros did a wonderful job on the conservation work despite the challenging circumstances of working in situ.
 I always know that Ros will work to time and budget and is always more than happy to share her expertise with any of the staff on site – something that they always comment on.
 Whether it is information about future care and cleaning, or fascinating insights into how the objects were made and when, Ros always shares her great knowledge openly.